turper2024/cultural-mechanics/0000-culture-mechanics.guide.md

   severe outcome is called a *Resonanzkatastrophe* without evidence of prepared receivers, recurrent mode selection, reciprocal feedback, common knowledge, nonlinear amplification, and macroscopic reorganization.
+- **Propagator--threat-model collapse:** the general dynamic architecture is treated as proof of adversarial steering, or a strategically useful outcome is treated as proof that an actor designed and controlled the transition.
+  Separate endogenous evolution, shock, reform, opportunistic exploitation, and deliberate steering; complete the actor-and-nexus gate independently.
+- **Quotient and dynamic scalarization:** surface similarity, common genealogy, one hazard, or one shared mechanism is used as universal programme identity;
+  leverage, gain, proximity, sensor endogeneity, correction independence, and hysteresis are then compressed into one score.
+Declare the question-relative equivalence relation, test whether it preserves the successor relation, and keep the dynamic descriptors nonfungible.
+- **Attractor and hysteresis reification:** an attracting regime is treated as a fixed external landscape, a stable order as true or legitimate, a sharp change as a demonstrated mathematical bifurcation, or any persistence as hysteresis.
+  Specify conditions, alternatives, entry and reversal paths, retained structure, and the observations that would distinguish the stronger dynamic claim.
 - **Formation--construction conflation:** distributed cultural growth is described as though one actor designed it, or deliberate target-state intervention is dissolved into anonymous emergence.